snoyberg/posa-chapter/warp.md

     weighttp -n 100000 -c 1000 -t 3 -k http://127.0.0.1:8000/

-This means that 1,000 HTTP connections are established and each connection sends 100 requests.
+This means that 1,000 HTTP connections are established, with each connection sending 100 requests.
-3 native threads are spawn to carry out these jobs.
+3 native threads are spawned to carry out these jobs.

 For all requests, the same `index.html` file is returned.
-We used `nginx`'s `index.html` whose size is 151 bytes.
+We used `nginx`'s `index.html`, whose size is 151 bytes.
-As "127.0.0.1" suggests, We measured web servers locally.
+As "127.0.0.1" suggests, we measured web servers locally.
-We should have measured from a remote machine but we don't have suitable environment at this moment.
+We should have measured from a remote machine, but we do not have a suitable environment at the moment.
 (XXX: I'm planning to do benchmark using two machines soon.)

 Since Linux has many control parameters,